WP Full Pay - Stripe plugin for WordPress

 How Stripe integration with WordPress works?

-Integrating Stripe to a WordPress site focuses purely on payment acceptance without the additional eCommerce functionalities like in WooCommerce.
+Integrating Stripe to a WordPress site focuses on online payment acceptance without the additional eCommerce functionalities like in WooCommerce.
+Meaning, you simply create Stripe products on your Stripe dashboard, then embed the Stripe payment forms to WordPress pages.

 There are 2 ways you can set up Stripe for a WordPress site:

-1. By integrating Stripe’s API directly into your site which requires coding skills
+1. By integrating Stripe’s API directly into your site.
+This option requires some coding skills or working with WordPress development services.

-2. Adding a payment form to your site using a Stripe plugin like WP Full Pay
+2. Adding a payment form to a WordPress site using a Stripe payment plugin like WP Full Pay.

-When you use WP Full Pay for accepting Stripe payments on your WordPress site, the process goes like this:
+The process of using WP Full Pay for accepting Stripe payments goes like this:

-• You create a Stripe product (one-time or recurring payment product) on your Stripe dashboard, and create payment forms on WP Full Pay dashboard on WordPress.
+• You create a Stripe product (one-time or recurring payment product) on your Stripe dashboard.

-• When a customer makes a purchase on your site, they are directed to a Stripe checkout page where they can review their order and enter their payment information.
+• When a customer makes a purchase on your site or subscribes to a pricing plan, they are directed to a Stripe hosted checkout page.
+Here, they can review their order and enter their payment information.
+Alternatively, they can complete the checkout on your site page with on-site checkout form layouts.

 • Once the customer submits their payment information, Stripe processes the payment in the background.

 • After the payment is processed successfully, the customer is redirected to a confirmation page on your site, indicating that their payment was successful.
-This thank you page is created by you.
+This thank you page is created by you on your WordPress admin panel.

 • Moving forward, you can view recent transactions on your WordPress admin by navigating to WP Full Pay → Transactions.
 And, on your Stripe dashboard, you can view payment details, manage payments, chargebacks, invoices, and generate reports.